rgmyr/OutcropsGeeWhiz/README.md

 # Outcrops, Gee Whiz!

-3D digital outcrop models are cool. **Gee Whiz** is it fun to spin them around!
-But now let's do something interesting with them.
+3D digital outcrop models are cool. **Gee Whiz** is it fun to spin them around.
+Now let's do something with them.

 ## Dependencies